 Effective December 8, 2015, our common stock and common stock warrants became separately quoted on the NASDAQ Capital Market under the symbols "LMFA" and "LMFAW," respectively.
-On December 31, 2015 there was 1 holder of record of our common stock and 1 holder of record of our common stock warrants.
+On December 31, 2016 there were 2 holders of record of our common stock and 1 holder of record of our common stock warrants.